LaunchCode-Education-Archived/lc101-unit4-portland/assignments/group-project/README.md

 We recommend developer branching.
 Frequent commits are your friend.
 Frequent pushes of code to your own branch on github allow your teammates, mentor, and instructor to see your code and help you.

 We would like to see associating items in your issue tracker with commits.
-When you finish committing your work and merge it to main, use the appropriate technique to clost the issue you are working on.
+When you finish committing your work and merge it to master, use the appropriate technique to close the issue you are working on.

 We do not recommend forking or the use of pull requests on this project.